Reimage Your Server for LAMP Stack Installation

 - On the pop-up message, type reimage in the field, then click Proceed.

-- Wait for a few seconds to complete the installation.
+- Wait a few moments while the installation completes.

-After you complete reimaging your server, your Self-Managed VPS hosting will begin provisioning.
+After you complete reimaging your server, your Self-Managed VPS and Virtual Dedicated Server (VDS) hosting will begin provisioning.

 How to Verify Your LAMP Stack is Running in Docker